eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Default value: `eudi-openid4vp`

 Variable: `VERIFIER_ALLOWEDREDIRECTURISCHEMES`
 Description: Comma-separated list of schemes allowed to be used in the `wallet_response_redirect_uri_template`.
+When Verifier Endpoint is used by a native mobile application, `wallet_response_redirect_uri_template` might contain a URI with a custom scheme (i.e., a deep-link).
+In such cases the custom scheme must be added to `VERIFIER_ALLOWEDREDIRECTURISCHEMES`.
 Default value: `https`

 Variable: `VERIFIER_CLIENTMETADATA_RESPONSEENCRYPTION_ALGORITHM`